Minerals and the economy

 Text version

-This bar graph shows the percentage distribution of exploration and deposit appraisal spending for junior and senior companies from 2013 to 2023 (si).
-Junior businesses accounted for 41% of spending in 2013 and increased in percentage at 57% in 2022.
-See the table Exploration and deposit appraisal expenditures, by junior and senior companies, 2013–2023 (si) for specific values by junior and senior companies for individual years
+This bar graph shows the percentage distribution of exploration and deposit appraisal spending for junior and senior companies from 2015 to 2025 (si).
+Junior businesses accounted for 31% of spending in 2015, which increased to 49% in 2024.
+Review the table, Exploration and deposit appraisal expenditures by junior and senior companies, 2015–2025 (si) for specific values by junior and senior companies for individual years.

-Exploration and deposit appraisal share of expenditures, by junior and senior companies, 2013–2023 (si)
+Exploration and deposit appraisal expenditures, by junior and senior companies, 2015–2025 (si)

 ($ millions)